eldipa/xoz/docs/RFC:-Specification-of-Segment,-Extent-and-Block-Size.md

    (using `smallcnt` - 4 bits) and 64MB (using `blk_cnt` - 16 bits).
  - a single *sub-block* (1/16 th of a block) can store up to 64 bytes.
  - the `.xoz` has a theoretical limit of 2^26 = 64M blocks, *64GB in total*.

+It is expected that most of the objects' data can be stored in two *extents*: one for storing a integer number of blocks, the other storing the fractional part in an extent for suballocation.

 The (soft) limit for the *inline data* is between 32 and 64 bytes.
 Probably a limit larger than the 1/16 th of a block is not worth.